St. Lucie County Arrests: 99 People Arrested On Drug Charges

 Port St. Lucie Sheriff’s Office Unstoppable

-This recent success also comes shortly after 63 people were arrested on drug-related charges during a six-month long undercover investigation led by the Sheriff’s office in Port St. Lucie, according to the Palm Beach Post.
-“Operation: Strike 3” connected 30 known gang members and said at least 8 of the defendants, that he declared the “worst of the worst,” are facing federal charges.
+This recent success also comes shortly after 63 people were arrested.
+These drug-related charges during a six-month long undercover investigation led by the Sheriff’s office in Port St. Lucie, according to the Palm Beach Post.
+“Operation: Strike 3” connected 30 known gang members and said at least 8 of the defendants.
+He declared the “worst of the worst,” are facing federal charges.

 “The reign of terror of these guys and women has stopped,” Mascara said during a live broadcast on the St. Lucie County Sheriff’s Office Facebook page.
 “Many are facing long, long prison terms.”